shadmsft/networking/README.md

 # Create Azure Firewall
 ## [Back to Excercises](#exercises)

-1. Click on + Create Resource in Portal
-1. Type firewall in the search box
 1. Create an AzureFirewallSubnet in the vn-hub virtual network
     * ![image](./images/8a.png)
 1. Type Firewall Group in Search Box